PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 - Does not allowed to add same name company otherwise system shows error message.
 - For Public type incentive stock, when stock symbol is not available for the selected public companies then shows error message in the Stock symbol field.
 (Because we won't be able to pull stock price without stock symbol).
-- For Private type incentive stock, when user enters a future date then system show proper message.
+- For Private type incentive stock,
+  - When user enters a future date then system show proper message.
+  - When data is available in any of the field (Stock Price or Price as of Date), other field will be mandatory.
+  - Doesn't show `*` in labels even if fields are mandatory.

 ### UI Rule